-Blockchain technology has become the focal point for technocrats and custom blockchain software companies as it offers plethora of opportunities to revolutionize and radically change the way businesses work.
+Blockchain technology has become the focal point for technocrats and custom blockchain software companies as it offers a plethora of opportunities to revolutionize and radically change the way businesses work.
 The technology was invented back in 2008 but it has taken a big jump in implementation in various industries recently.
-Industry experts, technocrats and custom blockchain companies have started investing time and resources on various use cases to showcase how Blockchain technology can be implemented in various industries.
-Let us discusses few use cases of Blockchain technology for Banking industry.
+Industry experts, technocrats, and custom blockchain companies have started investing time and resources on various use cases to showcase how Blockchain technology can be implemented in various industries.
+Let us discuss a few use cases of Blockchain technology for the Banking industry.

 1. Online Payments and cross-border payment settlement

-Transfer of money from one party to other has always been slow and expensive.
+Transfer of money from one party to another has always been slow and expensive.
 It has also security concerns associated.
 Majority of banking systems are centralized and susceptible to cyber-attacks and security breaches.
 Secondly, many systems are old and legacy systems that are more prone to new ways of cyber-attacks.
-Blockchain technology can be leveraged to build new banking systems that offers many benefits.
-Shared ledger is helpful for the banks to secure every transaction detail.
-As time taken by the transaction to be completed is less compared to the time taken by centralized systems, so it gives less time to someone to intervene and divert payments or to capture any transaction details.
+Blockchain technology can be leveraged to build new banking systems that offer many benefits.
+A shared ledger is helpful for the banks to secure every transaction detail.
+As the time taken by the transaction to be completed in less compared to the time taken by centralized systems, so it gives less time to someone to intervene and divert payments or to capture any transaction details.